Starting at Bruton Community Office

 With Spargrove Manor over to your right and Lower Spargrove Farm to your left head up the road, which starts to climb through the trees.
 It steepens as Carrot Hill Farm (now a substantial modern building) is passed on the left, then levels out shortly before reaching the T junction with Copplesbury Lane.
 Turn right.
 Shortly reach the junction with the B3081 where it crests Creech Hill.
 Turn left through a gate just before the junction and into the field.

 The path is very feint: it skirts the cattle pen and leads over to and along the hedge on the left-hand side of the field to reach a gate.
 Excellent views open up on all sides.
-Go through the gate and follow the more obvious path directly ahead along the ridge, with drops into Greenscombe on either side.
+Go through the gate and follow the steep enclosed bridleway as it drops into Greenscombe.
 Descend just to the left of the magnificent old oak with glorious views ahead over Greenscombe to the Stourhead ridge in the distance.

 Continue downhill, heading for a gate onto the drive to Greenscombe Farm.
 Turn right down the drive for 100m, where another gate on the left leads onto a track.
-Follow the track to reach and pass through a big gap in the hedgeline.
-Turn right downhill past a water trough to reach the gate hidden in the bottom corner of the field.
+Follow the enclosed track as it turns sharp right downhill to reach the gate hidden in the bottom corner of the field.

 Go through the gate and uphill on an obvious path.
 The next section can be unpleasantly muddy.
 Go through another gate (often open) then shortly a third.
 Follow an avenue of small trees out into the field keeping close to the fence on your left.
 The path reaches a gate onto the B3081.